Last Updated on 11/30/2022 by Mark Verhoeven

 Any owner who does not have access to their abstract of title can obtain it or reconstruct it by working with a title company or the county recorder with authority over the property.
 These local agencies are critical in documenting and studying title histories since property transactions are reported to the county recorder.

-For more information on Abstract of Titles contact the mortgage experts at Mortgage Rates Today at 877-879-7775!
+For more information on Property abstract contact the mortgage experts at Mortgage Rates Today at 877-879-7775!

 Work: CEO of Mortgage Rates Today and Author